graphql-python/graphql-core/README.md

 ## Goals and restrictions

-GraphQL-core tries to reproduce the code of the reference implementation GraphQL.js in Python as closely as possible and to stay up-to-date with the latest development of GraphQL.js.
+GraphQL-core aims to reproduce the code of the reference implementation GraphQL.js in Python as closely as possible while staying up-to-date with the latest development of GraphQL.js.

-GraphQL-core 3 (formerly known as GraphQL-core-next) has been created as a modern alternative to [GraphQL-core 2](https://github.com/graphql-python/graphql-core-legacy), a prior work by Syrus Akbary, based on an older version of GraphQL.js and also targeting older Python versions.
-Some parts of GraphQL-core 3 have been inspired by GraphQL-core 2 or directly taken over with only slight modifications, but most of the code has been re-implemented from scratch, replicating the latest code in GraphQL.js very closely and adding type hints for Python.
+GraphQL-core 3 (formerly known as GraphQL-core-next) was created as a modern alternative to [GraphQL-core 2](https://github.com/graphql-python/graphql-core-legacy), a prior work by Syrus Akbary based on an older version of GraphQL.js that still supported legacy Python versions.
+While some parts of GraphQL-core 3 were inspired by GraphQL-core 2 or directly taken over with slight modifications, most of the code has been re-implemented from scratch.
+This re-implementation closely replicates the latest code in GraphQL.js and adds type hints for Python.

 Design goals for the GraphQL-core 3 library were: